 Since the rules for amber-list countries (for double-jabbed travelers) and green-list countries (regardless of vaccination status) are the same, a quick switch from green to amber would not affect us because we are double-jabbed.

 Let’s start with the Croatia entry requirements, as they existed on September 9th, 2021, which was the date we arrived in Croatia.

 - Complete a Travel Announcement Form before arrival

 - Test A: Take a PCR test within 72 hours prior to arriving in Croatia or take an Antigen test within 48 hours prior to arriving in Croatia

-However, Croatia has deemed the UK as a risky country so regardless of vaccination status, we were required to present a negative covid test.
+However, Croatia has deemed the UK risky, so regardless of vaccination status, we were required to present a negative covid test.
 More details can be found on Croatia’s official travel website here.

-Croatia’s 72 hour PCR testing window is literally 72 hours from your arrival time in Croatia, not 72 hours from your arrival day, nor three calendar days.
+Croatia’s 72-hour PCR testing window is 72 hours from your arrival time in Croatia, not 72 hours from your arrival day or three calendar days.
 Don’t forget to factor in time zone differences and the possibility of late arrivals when calculating the 72-hour window.

-The same applies for the 48 hour Antigen testing window – it’s literally 48 hours, not two calendar days.
+The same applies to the 48-hour Antigen testing window – it’s literally 48 hours, not two calendar days.